erichardson97/airrc_refsets_tutorial/_build/html/_sources/pages/mixcr.rst.txt

       with open(f'airrc_refs/{gene.lower()}-genes.IGL.fasta', 'w') as k:
         [k.write(f'>{seq_id}\n' + seqs[seq_id] + '\n') for seq_id in seqs if seq_id[3] == gene]

+Mixcr allows you to build a custom library.
+Again, please refer to Mixcr's documentation and the specific protocol you used to verify that this is optimal in your case.
+For Mixcr's Takara Bio preset, the entire V gene exon is intended to be used in the alignment step, therefore we specify "--v-region VGene".

 .. code-block:: bash

     mixcr buildLibrary --debug --v-genes-from-fasta airrc_refs/v-genes.IGH.fasta --v-gene-feature VRegion --j-genes-from-fasta airrc_refs/j-genes.IGH.fasta --d-genes-from-fasta airrc_refs/d-genes.IGH.fasta --c-genes-from-species human --chain IGH --taxon-id 9606 --species human airrc-IGH.json.gz -f